Zamaruu/Zamaruu/README.md

 - 👋 Hi, I’m Max
 - 👀 I’m interested in Mobile and Game Development
 - 🌱 I’m currently learning Flutter for Web and Mobile
-- 📫 How to reach me ditzma@gmx.de
+- 📫 How to reach me max.ditz@outlook.de

 <!---
 Zamaruu/Zamaruu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.